 One factor that can significantly influence the survival rate of a patient with gallbladder cancer is the stage of the cancer at the time of diagnosis.
 In most cases, patients who are diagnosed early have better outcomes.
 By paying close attention to possible symptoms, such as unexplained abdominal pain and swelling, and following up with a physician when necessary, an individual can increase the likelihood of early detection and prompt treatment.

 Another key point to remember is that cancer survival rates are continually improving due to research breakthroughs that lead to the development of new and better treatment methods.
-At Moffitt, patients have access to some of the best surgeons in the country, as well as advanced treatment options that are available only through clinical trials, which have led to outcomes that surpass national averages and a higher quality of life for our patients.
+At Moffitt, patients have access to some of the best surgeons in the country, as well as advanced treatment options that are available only through clinical trials.

 If you’d like to learn more about the gallbladder cancer survival rate, call 1-888-663-3488 or complete a new patient registration form online.